bcomnes/hitachi-s4160-scan/README.md

-hitatchi-scan
+hitachi-scan
 =============

-This is the readme for the hitatchi-s4160-scan modernization project that still needs writing.
+This is the readme for the hitachi-s4160-scan modernization project that still needs writing.